Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

-However, by focusing on a few core principles, you can maintain compliance and avoid costly mistakes.
-This call center compliance checklist covers essential guidelines and best practices to ensure your call center operates within the law, while building trust with your customers.
+But by focusing on a few core principles, you can maintain compliance and avoid costly mistakes.
+This call center compliance checklist covers essential guidelines and best practices to help you ensure your team operates within the law, all while building trust with your customers.

 What is Call Center Compliance?